 Upright vacuum cleaner features

-Thankfully, vacuum cleaner features are relatively straightforward and the comparison guide further below should help you compare the leading models.
+Thankfully, vacuum cleaner features are relatively straightforward and the comparison guide above will help you compare the leading models.
 The key features to look for are:

 - What is the dirt capacity?
 For larger houses or more regularly cleaning, then this is an important feature.
 The bin capacity of Dyson and Vax models varies between 1 and 3 litres.
 Larger bin capacities will mean less frequent emptying.